tzeikob/javascript-patterns/control-flow/limited-parallel-execution/readme.md

 > Bear in mind that the completion callback should always be called **once** either at rejection or completion along with the error or the result respectively.

-The execution starts by calling a helper function `next` which via indirect recursion is handling which task is about to be pushed in the parallel execution by keeping at the same time the limit of concurrency.
+The execution starts by calling a helper function `next` which via indirect recursion is handling which task is about to be pushed into the parallel execution by keeping the process under the limit of `concurrency`.
 As long as there is room for another task to be executed and there are still tasks not spawn, we invoke the next in order task.

 ```javascript
 function execution (tasks, concurrency, callback) {